Abortion provider moving quickly to expand services after 8th Circuit Court decision

 Planned Parenthood has been actively seeking to expand its abortion services in Missouri since a federal district judge issued a preliminary injunction blocking two state laws in April.

 The judge said the statutes, which called for abortion doctors to have admitting privileges at nearby hospitals and required abortion clinics to follow hospital-like standards for outpatient care, posed imminent harm on women’s access to abortions.
-His decision came after a 2016 U.S. Supreme Court found similar requirements in Texas unconstitutional.
+His decision came after the U.S. Supreme Court found in 2016 that similar requirements in Texas were unconstitutional.

 Missouri had sought a stay on the federal district judge’s preliminary injunction.
 The 8th Circuit Court complied by issuing a stay on September 15th, which it later clarified was only temporary.
 It then lifted the stay Monday, denying the state’s motion and allowing Planned Parenthood to move forward in obtaining licenses to provide abortions in the three cities.